Occupational Medicine Journal Club

 Occupational Medicine Journal Club is an educational and networking opportunity to discuss and debate the results of recently published research.
 Each meeting we will enjoy a networking dinner and discuss a recent article from a peer reviewed journal.
 Wine donations greatly appreciated.

-The ultimate goal of this series is to promote the optimal health and safety of Texas workers, workplaces, and the environment by:
+The ultimate goal of this series is to promote the optimal health and safety of workers, workplaces, and the environment by:

 Articles are selected on the basis of their usefulness to practitioners in terms of clinical practice and the care of worker populations at the programmatic level.